HR automation 12 top HR software and tool options to consider in 2024

 • Reduces paperwork.
 Having a centralized repository for employee data removes the need for storing paper files, which can be easily damaged, as well as the need to search through large paper-based employee files to find information.

 • Maintains compliance.
-HR tasks are highly regulated and there's little to no margin for error.
+HR tasks are highly regulated, and there's little to no margin for error.
 Many HRIS programs have monitoring capabilities and are designed with specific compliance regulations in mind.
 This encourages organizations to stay compliant and avoid legal issues, penalties and financial losses.

 Types of HRIS software

-A variety of HRIS software is available and aimed at different types of customers, ranging from small and medium-sized businesses (SMBs) all the way up to large enterprises.
+A variety of HRIS software is available and aimed at different types of customers, ranging from small and medium-sized businesses all the way up to large enterprises.
 Usually, the difference is in the range and depth of features for each process area.

 HRIS functions